vlanore/vlanore.github.io/index.md

 * Mr Christian Perez, senior researcher, Inria, thesis director
 * Mr Jean-Bernard Stefani, senior researcher, Inria, reviewer and examiner

-Abstract:<br/>
+## Abstract
-> Component-based programming is a programming paradigm which eases code reuse and separation of concerns.
+Component-based programming is a programming paradigm which eases code reuse and separation of concerns.
 Some component models, which are said to be "reconfigurable", allow the modification at runtime of an application's structure.
-However, these models are not suited to High-Performance Computing (HPC) as they rely on non-scalable mechanisms.<br/><br/>
+However, these models are not suited to High-Performance Computing (HPC) as they rely on non-scalable mechanisms.

 The goal of this thesis is to provide models, algorithms and tools to ease the development of component-based reconfigurable HPC applications.The main contribution of the thesis is the DirectMOD component model which eases development and reuse of distributed transformations.
-In order to improve on this core model in other directions, we have also proposed:<br/>
+In order to improve on this core model in other directions, we have also proposed:
 * the SpecMOD formal component model which allows automatic specialization of hierarchical component assemblies and provides high-level software engineering features;
 * mechanisms for efficient fine-grain reconfiguration for AMR applications, an important application class in HPC.